Click HERE to view by-laws in .PDF form.

 SECTION 1.
 BOARD OF DIRECTORS MEETING

 Regular meetings of the Board of Directors shall be held at such time and place as are designated by the President or by a majority vote of the entire Board.
-Written notice of such meeting shall be mailed or emailed by the Secretary to each member of the Board at least 14 days prior to the date of the meeting.
+Written notice of such meeting shall be emailed by the Secretary to each member of the Board at least 14 days prior to the date of the meeting.
 A quorum for a Board Meeting shall be a majority of the Board voting in person, by written proxy or telecommunications.

-Section 1.2.
 The permanent Board of Directors shall meet on a minimum quarterly basis.

 SECTION 2.
 ELECTIONS AND BUSINESS TRANSACTIONS

-In the absence of an annual meeting, elections and business transactions of the Association may be carried out through mail ballots or telecommunications.
+Elections and business transactions of the Association may be carried out through mail ballots or telecommunications.

 SECTION 3.
 SPECIAL MEETINGS

-SECTION 1.
 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Organization in all cases to which they are applicable and in which they are not inconsistent with this Charter or the Bylaws or Standing Rules of the organization.

-SECTION 1.
 The Charter and the By-laws of the Organization may be amended at any general or special meeting of the Organization, by an affirmative vote of not less than two-thirds (2/3) of the votes cast, a quorum being present, provided that previous notice of such amendments has been given to members, in accordance with the By-laws.

 Indemnification of Officers and Directors